israaothman/israaothman/README.md

 <!-- - :computer: I’m currently working as a Fullstack developer and teacher assistance at ASAC  -->
 - :computer: Interested in building full-stack web applications.
 Proficient in HTML, CSS, JavaScript, Node.js and React framework and interested and willingness to learn new languages and tools.
-- :female-teacher: Currently I'm working as a Fullstack developer and teacher assistance at ASAC
+- 👩🏻‍🏫 Currently I'm working as a Fullstack developer and teacher assistance at ASAC
 - :page_facing_up: [My Resume](https://drive.google.com/file/d/1aBOyE5TCVe5CME2_N9_TiT8CWKeOLSh3/view?usp=sharing)
 - 📫 How to reach me: israaothman11@gmail.com